Skip Navigation

 MCHbest Logo

 Approach.
-Integrate case management with a focus on social determinants of health to improve stable housing for families experiencing housing insecurity and other health-related social needs
+Integrate case management non-medical influences on health to improve stable housing for at risk families

 Return to main MCHbest page >>

 Overview.
-The 'Housing Prescriptions as Health Care' intervention is designed to address housing instability and homelessness among medically complex families by providing priority placement in affordable housing and a range of support services.
-The 'Housing Prescriptions as Health Care' intervention shows promise in improving both housing stability and health outcomes for medically complex families experiencing homelessness or housing instability by integrating housing and support services.
-This intervention is designed to mitigate the risk of homelessness and enhance the overall well-being of families facing multiple health and socioeconomic challenges.[1]
+The "Housing Prescriptions as healthcare" intervention aims to address housing instability and homelessness among medically complex families by providing priority placement in affordable housing and a range of support services.
+The "Housing Prescriptions as healthcare" intervention shows promise in improving both housing stability and health outcomes for medically complex families experiencing homelessness or housing instability by integrating housing and support services.
+This intervention aims to mitigate the risk of homelessness and enhance the overall well-being of families.[1]

 Evidence.
 Emerging Evidence.
 Strategies with this rating typically trend positive and have good potential to work.
 They often have a growing body of recent, but limited research that documents effects.
 However, further study is needed to confirm effects, determine which types of health behaviors and conditions these interventions address, and gauge effectiveness across different population groups.
 (Clarifying Note: The WWFH database calls this "mixed evidence").